 The organiser’s boast of a “supercomputer” having passed this “milestone” intelligence test was blatantly false, but all the papers ran the story without question.
 In reality it concerned an ordinary chatbot with keyword-triggered responses on an ordinary computer.
 Although this chatbot did pass “a” version of a Turing Test by deflecting questions like a zany teenager, there has never been agreement on the rules of “the” Turing Test (because there is no such thing)*.

 The passing of this supposed test of intelligence was particularly insignificant because the judges were only given 5 minutes to interrogate both the chatbot and a human volunteer at the same time.
-This allowed for only 5 to 10 questions and so barely probed beyond the “Hello, how are you?” stage.
+This allowed for only 5 to 10 questions and so barely probed beyond the “Hello, how are you?” stage, while discrepancies in the responses could be attributed to the chatbot’s pretence of being a 14 year old non-native speaker.
 The scientific backlash that followed cast the Turing Test into discredit and led to a number of new tests, such as the Winograd Schema Challenge*.

 2015: First robot passes self-awareness test

-Inspired by an ancient philosophical puzzle, three NAO robots were each given an imaginary “dumbing pill” (a tap on the head) that muted two of them, except the third robot was given a “placebo pill” that did nothing.
+Inspired by an ancient philosophical puzzle, three NAO robots were each given an imaginary “dumbing pill” (i.e. a button was pressed) that muted two of them, except the third robot was given a “placebo pill” that did nothing.
 Each robot was then asked to assess which “pill” it got, which none of them knew.
 But when the one robot that could still speak heard itself say “I don’t know”, it performed its analysis a second time and said “Sorry, I know now!
 I was able to prove that I was not given a dumbing pill”.

 As cute as that performance was, this wasn’t a “test”.
 Every step of the procedure was pre-programmed specifically and exclusively for this scenario of pills and sound.
 The programmers had laid out the exact inference to execute and which outcome to conclude if a robot were to hear sound at the time that its output function activated.
 As that inference might as well be applied to any external object, the only connection with the robot’s “self” was the detour of audio output to audio input, and that’s a bit of a technicality.
 Most people’s definitions of “self-aware” include retaining a model of oneself and the capacity of reflection upon that model, and these robots had nothing of the sort.